 One of the biggest advantages of studying abroad is that you get to experience the culture, learn new languages, and have top-notch career opportunities in foreign countries.
-To contribute to the foreign country’s economy with a distinct combination of talents, fresh perspective, and new talent, international students play a key role in diversification and development.
-As per Organisation for Economic Cooperation and Development (OCED), the number of overseas students across the globe is predicted to reach 8 million by 2025 and all this is possible with a valid student visa.
-Let’s explore what is a student visa, different types of visas, the application process to study, live, work.
+To contribute to the foreign country’s economy with a distinct combination of talents, fresh perspectives, and new talent, international students play a key role in diversification and development.
+The Organisation for Economic Cooperation and Development (OECD) predicts that the number of overseas students across the globe will reach 8 million by 2025.
+Let’s explore what is a student visa, different types of visas, and also the application process to study, live, and work abroad.

 This Blog Includes:

 - Things to Know About Applying for a Student Visa

 - When Should I Apply for a Student Visa?

 - Tier 4 General Student Visa